Ultimate Guide to Podcast Equipment in 2025

 COMMANDER M100 bundle for two Two 3.5 mm wired earphones2 dynamic microphones; 2 mic suspension booms; 2 scissor arms; 2 mic shock mounts; 2 mic head cover foamsn/a2 XLR cables; 2 USB data cables; two 3.5 mm to 3.5 mm audio cables; six two Hook and Loop tape sets (Velcro); user manual$169.99 USD

-For an equipment bundle with included software, Focusrite podcast bundles may be an option.
+For an equipment bundle with included software, Focusrite podcast bundles are a great option.
 You’ll have three different options depending on your needs: the Vocaster One Studio, the Vocaster Two Studio, and the Scarlett 2i2 Studio.

 The Vocaster One was designed for a single podcaster, while the Vocaster Two was designed for two or more.
 The Scarlett 2i2 also includes one mic, although keep in mind it’s a condenser rather than a dynamic mic.